 The Best Way to Get Tested

-Testosterone deficiency should be diagnosed with two separate total testosterone measurements in the early morning.
-Serum testosterone levels vary significantly due to normal hormonal rhythms of the endocrine system and are highest in the early morning.
+Testosterone deficiency should be diagnosed with two separate total testosterone measurements in the early morning because levels vary significantly due to normal hormonal rhythms of the endocrine system and are highest in the early morning.

 Foods That Boost Testosterone